 The Warburg Effect is not just a metabolic quirk; it has significant implications for cancer progression and treatment.
 Here are some key points:

 - TumorA tumor is a lump or abnormal mass of tissue that grows in the body.
 It’s like a bump that shouldn’t be there.
 While some tumors are harmless, others can be serious and even life-threatening.
-Here’s a breakdown to help… Read More Growth: The increased glucose uptake and utilization by cancer cells fuel their rapid growth and proliferation.
+Here’s a breakdown to help you understand them better: The Root of the Word: The… Read More Growth: The increased glucose uptake and utilization by cancer cells fuel their rapid growth and proliferation.

 - Metastasis: The Warburg Effect may contribute to cancer’s ability to spread to other parts of the body.

 - Drug Resistance: Cancer cells that rely heavily on glycolysis may be more resistant to certain chemotherapyChemotherapy (often shortened to “chemo”) is a type of cancer treatment that uses powerful medicine to destroy cancer cells.
-It works by stopping or slowing down the growth of fast-dividing cells, and cancer cells happen to grow and divide much… Read More drugs.
+It works by stopping or slowing down the growth of fast-dividing cells, and cancer cells happen to grow and divide much faster than most healthy cells.
+Cellular Growth: • Our body… Read More drugs.

 Chapter 4: Exploiting the Warburg Effect for Cancer Treatment